Updated on by

 - Water Right

 How Much Should I Expect to Pay?

-However, if you are an avid gardener or you have a large yard that depends on frequent watering then you will want to invest wisely in the perfect hose.
+If you are an avid gardener or you have a large yard that depends on frequent watering then you will want to invest in higher grade hose.
 Garden hoses vary widely in price.